 Modern smartphones have thousands of features, and if patent owners can block products based on a single invention, all of the devices would be vulnerable to such orders and “the design and manufacture of similarly complex technological marvels would become economically infeasible,” Google wrote.

 Sprint Nextel Corp.
-(S), which sells the Galaxy Nexus, said in a court filing that a ban “harms Sprint’s substantial investment in its device portfolio” that can’t be filled for nine to 12 months.
+(S:US), which sells the Galaxy Nexus, said in a court filing that a ban “harms Sprint’s substantial investment in its device portfolio” that can’t be filled for nine to 12 months.

 “It impacts the inventory of thousands of downstream distribution points and it tarnishes Sprint’s reputation,” Sprint said, calling itself an “unwitting victim” in the legal battles over smartphones.

 Samsung, which also counts Apple as its biggest customer for phone components, began selling its first Android-based smartphone in 2009.
 The Galaxy Nexus, first sold in December, is used to market all of Samsung’s phones and build brand awareness, Apple said.

 Apple said this is a critical period in the market as consumers switch to smartphones in increasing numbers.
 The smartphone market grew 62 percent last year and accounts for $219 billion of the total $312 billion mobile-phone market, according to data from Bloomberg Industries.

 Apple has been gaining ground in the U.S., with 33 percent of the U.S. market, according to research firm Strategy Analytics.
 Phones that run on the Android operating system captured 56 percent of the market in the second quarter, down four percentage points, the researcher said July 30.

 Customers who buy a particular phone tend to stick with that operating system, even on other devices, Perry said.
 A lost iPhone sale also means less Apple revenue for things such as applications and accessories, he said.